leeprovoost/my-oh-my-zsh/README.md

 - Powerline patched fonts: https://github.com/Lokaltog/powerline-fonts

 ## Installation
 Install [iTerm2](http://www.iterm2.com) as a replacement for your OSX Terminal.
+Note: Download one of the Test Releases.
+The latest stable release didn't display the fonts properly for me.

 Use iTerm2 to install oh-my-zsh:
 ```